Wingman4l7/flightclub/MULTIPLAYER.md

 `XCFrame [task] [pilot_type] [host:port] [pgs hgs sps bls]`

-All the parameteres are optional.
+All the parameters are optional.
 If none are passed in the game loads defaults as follows:
  - `task` = default
  - `pilot_type` = 1 (hg)
  - `host:port` = null *(ie. single player mode)*